aws-samples/aws-eda-slurm-cluster/docs/exostellar-infrastructure-optimizer.md

 Create an AMI from the instance and wait for it to become available.

+After the AMI has been successfully created you can either stop or terminated the instance to save costs.
+If you may need to do additional customization, then stop it, otherwise terminate it.

-### Update the cluster with the XIO Iconfiguration
+### Update the cluster with the XIO configuration

 Update the cluster with the XIO configuration.

 This will update the profiles and environment on the EMS server and configure the cluster for XIO.
 The only remaining step before you can submit jobs is to create the XIO VM image.

+This is done before creating an image because the XIO scripts get deployed by this step.

 ### Create an XIO Image from the XIO ParallelCluster AMI